AtlasLVI/Horizon/README.md

 # Horizon
-See More, Do More.
-The All-In-One productivity app, open soruced.
+~ See More, Do More.

+The all-in-one productivity app, open-sourced.